6 ways traditional Māori methods can save kai costs

 Google a boil-up recipe

-The benefit will be creating your own prosperous māra (garden) and not having to pop into the supermarket every few days, especially for vegetables that Māori have traditionally grown, such as kūmara.
+The benefit will be creating your own prosperous māra (garden) and not having to pop into the supermarket so often, especially for vegetables that Māori have traditionally grown, such as kūmara.

 Forage for greenery

-Joe says it’s easy to find native herbs, such as kawakawa and horopito, to grow in your own garden and provide a steady supply of powerful flavour to add to dishes.
+Joe says it’s easy to find native herbs, such as kawakawa and horopito, to grow in your own garden.
+These can provide a steady supply of flavour to add to dishes.

-Lastly, Joe says it’s important that anyone who’s really struggling gets in touch with their local food bank.
-“Make sure you register so there’s people who know you’re struggling.
-There are thousands of other people who need help – you’re not alone and you shouldn’t be ashamed.”
+Joe also encouraged anyone who is struggling to get in touch with their local food bank.
+“Make sure you register so the staff will know you need help.
+There are thousands of other people facing hard times.
+You’re not alone, and you shouldn’t be ashamed,” he said.

 Member comments